danielapai/bioverse/docs/module3.rst

 When using ``dynesty`` or ``emcee``, the ``results`` object will contain summary statistics of the posterior distributions for the values of ``theta``, including the mean, median, and lower and upper 95% confidence intervals.
 Alternatively, by passing ``return_chains = True`` to the ``fit()`` method, the entire chain of sampled values will be return.
 Given enough time, the distribution of these values will converge onto the posterior distribution.
 In general, ``emcee`` converges much more efficiently and should be used to estimate (for example) the precision with which model parameters can be constrained.

+.. rubric:: Footnotes

+.. [#f1] This is a non-standard use of Python function annotations that many code editors will highlight, but it should not lead to any runtime errors.
+.. [#f2] Note that :func:`bioverse.hypothesis.f_null` provides the same function as ``f_null()`` above but for an arbitrary number of parameters, features, and labels.
+.. [#f3] Documentation for user-defined priors will be added in a future update.